Mohammed-islam0907/learning-devops/AWS/README.md

 - Lambda lets you focus on the code, without worrying about the infastucture or scaling, unlike EC2, where you pay for the time the instance is running

+ ## Amazon Networking

+ 1) Amazon VPC - just a network - private space in the cloud
+ 2) Route53 - AWS's DNS service
+ 3) CloudFront - Ddelivers content from nearest location to users